 Because this is a field of behavioral science, the Membership Committee recommends that these surveys be conducted with the assistance of an online survey service such as “Survey Monkey” or “My Points”.

 In 2018, the College conducted a “general” survey of the whole membership.
 Specific questions were designed to determine what “value” ICD Fellows placed in membership.
 In other words, what do Fellows value enough to continue their membership in the ICD.
-The results of this survey can also be found in Margaret Culotta-Norton’s report, dated September 7, 2018.
-(See Appendix Item 22)
+The results of this survey can also be found in Dr. Margaret Culotta-Norton’s report, dated September 7, 2018.
+(Click Here to View Appendix Item 23)

 The College also routinely sends an “Exit Survey” to all Fellows who do not renew their membership as part of a “Regret” Letter.
 This “targeted” survey is to help the College understand the reason for each case of attrition.
-(See Appendix, Item 20)
+(Click Here to View Appendix Item 21)

 B. Membership Database: Databases were discussed in Chapter 2 as a useful resource for recruitment of Fellows.
 A powerful membership software package is also imperative for assessing and acting on membership retention.
 The College needs to be able to accurately measure both membership retention and attrition.
 The USA Section database should have the following capabilities relative to membership retention: